KauzClay/docs-tap/supply-chain/development/how-to/discover-workloads.hbs.md

 ## <a id="observe-runs"></a> Observe the runs of your workload

-Use the Tanzu Workload CLI plug-in to observe `Workloads` and their `WorkloadRuns`:
+To use the Tanzu Workload CLI plug-in to observe `Workloads` and their `WorkloadRuns`:

 1. List all workloads on the cluster by running: